ArnaudZStrydom/Arnaud-Strydom-Portfolio/README.md

 Welcome to my portfolio!
 This repository contains a collection of projects, scripts, and tutorials I've worked on over the years.
 It showcases my skills in [C++ , Java , JavaScript , TypeScript , Node.js , css , HTML , PHP].

+This Portfolio is still under construction and quite a few things need to be added for the portfolio to be fully complete.

 ## Table of Contents
 - [Projects](#projects)
 - [Tutorials](#tutorials)